fredmosc/Log4J-Runtime-Change/README.md

-# CHANGE LOG LEVE AT RUNTIME
+# CHANGE LOG LEVEL AT RUNTIME

 An example of how to change the log level at run time by using Spring Boot & Actuactor